Kiss (pinball): History

 In 1979 the first Kiss arcade pinball machine was produced by Bally, and stayed in circulation well into the 1980s.
 In 1978, Barry Imhoff declared, "there will be 20,000 Kiss machines."
 17,000 produced Kiss pinball machines are confirmed.

-John Popadiuk produced a Kiss pinball machine prototype in 2014 but the game never went in production.
+John Popadiuk produced a Kiss-themed pinball machine prototype in 2014 but the game never went in production.

-In 2015, Stern released a Kiss pinball machine.
+In 2015, Stern released a Kiss-themed pinball machine.

+Layout

+The playfield has an almost symmetrical layout.

+In popular culture

-A Kiss pinball machine can be seen in the bar scene of the 1981 slasher film Friday the 13th Part 2, in 1986's Psycho III, in the Swedish film Strul (1988), as well as in the television show Dallas as a part of the 20th episode of season 6 entitled "Brothers and Sisters" during a bar scene with J.R.
+A Kiss pinball machine can be seen in the bar scene of the 1981 slasher film Friday the 13th Part 2, in 1986's Psycho III, in the 1988 Swedish film Strul, as well as in the television show Dallas as a part of the 20th episode of season 6 entitled "Brothers and Sisters" during a bar scene with J.R.
 Ewing and Walt Driscoll.
 In “Detroit Rock City” filmed in 1999 then later seen in “Role Models” with Sean William Scott and Paul Rudd in 2008.